keep thy heart

 But it is not the creation itself which is evil, but it is that which society often presents and peddles, that which attracts and leads us away from the truth.
-There is nothing wrong with a beautiful sunset or the enchanting rhythm of the ocean waves or of a clear flowing mountain stream.
-This is not the world we are to avoid.
+There is nothing wrong with a colorful sunset and the enchanting rhythm of the ocean waves or of a clear flowing mountain stream.
+This is not the world we are to steer free of.

 - COLOSSIANS 2:8 JB Make sure that no one traps you and deprives you of your freedom by some secondhand, empty, rational philosophy based on the principles of the world instead of on Christ.

-According to the Jerusalem Bible's version of this passage, Paul warned the Colossians here that they should beware of the world's rational philosophies.
-He likened it to a trap which too often ensnared and then deprived one of his freedom.
-We may come to the word with a sincere and genuine desire to understand GOD's ways, but too often the believer is sidetracked or lured away from the truth by the false notions of the intellectual elite, who neither know the truth themselves nor want others to know it either (MATTEW 23:15 GALATIANS 4:17).
+According to the Jerusalem Bible's version of this passage, Paul warned the Colossians here that they should beware of rational philosophies which were based on worldly principles.
+He likened these philosophies to a trap which too often ensnared and then deprived one of his freedom.
+We may come to the word with a sincere and genuine desire to understand GOD's ways, but too often the novice is sidetracked or lured away from the truth by the false notions of the intellectual elite, who neither know the truth themselves nor want others to know it either (MATTEW 23:13, 15 GALATIANS 4:17).
 This is similar to what Peter had also written.

 - 2 PETER 2:18-22 JB With their high-flown talk, which is all hollow, they temp back the ones who have only just escaped from paganism, playing on their bodily desires, with debaucheries.